 Biography of Amy Poehler

 Amy Poehler is an American comedian, actress, television host, and producer.
-She is best known for her roles in the film "Mean Girls" (2004) and the comedy series "Parks and Recreation" (2009-2015).
-She has hosted the Golden Globe Awards four times (in 2013, 2014, 2015, and 2021) and was also part of the main cast of the sketch comedy show "Saturday Night Live" for 7 years.Childhood and youth
+She's best known for her work in the hit film "Mean Girls" (2004) and the beloved comedy series "Parks and Recreation" (2009-2015).
+She's hosted the Golden Globe Awards four times (in 2013, 2014, 2015, and 2021) and spent 7 years as part of the main cast on the sketch comedy show "Saturday Night Live."

 In college, Poehler discovered improvisational theater and became part of the "My Mother's Fleabag" troupe, which specialized in improvisational comedy.
 The main theme of Poehler's performances was the difficulties of student life.
-Comedy and television After college, Poehler decided to continue pursuing creative work.
+Breaking into Comedy and Television After college, Poehler decided to pursue her creative dreams.
 In 1993, she moved to Chicago and joined the comedy theaters "Second City" and "ImprovOlympic."
 It was there that she met comedians Ian Roberts and Matt Besser, as well as Tina Fey, who became her close friend.
-Together with Ian and Matt, Poehler formed the troupe "Upright Citizens Brigade" and began performing actively on various stages in Chicago.I stood in the middle of the cafeteria, everyone was looking at me, and I made them laugh, and at that moment, I felt like hot lava was running through my veins, making me feel like a real queen.
+Together with Ian and Matt, Poehler formed the troupe "Upright Citizens Brigade" and started performing regularly on stages across Chicago.I stood in the middle of the cafeteria, everyone was looking at me, and I made them laugh, and at that moment, I felt like hot lava was running through my veins, making me feel like a real queen.

 In 1998, Amy, Ian, and Matt began producing the sketch comedy show "Upright Citizens Brigade," which aired on Comedy Central until the middle of 2000.